 Is it any good?

-McConaughey and Hudson reuniting isn't surprising, given the popularity of their successful 2003 romantic comedy How to Lose a Guy in 10 Days.
-What's unexpected is how little chemistry they have this time around; the romantic electricity evident in the best romantic comedies is nowhere to be found.
+McConaughey and Hudson reuniting isn't surprising, given their successful 2003 romantic comedy How to Lose a Guy in 10 Days; what's unexpected is how little chemistry they have here.
+The romantic electricity evident in the best romantic comedies is nowhere to be found.
 (Even anti-beefcake Billy Crystal was much more romantic in When Harry Met Sally.)
 Instead, there are blatant, near-constant references to Finn's "raw sexuality," his "genius" at three things ("treasure hunting, finding money for treasure hunting and, um, well, you know"), and other obvious innuendos.